Shakthivelms8/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.
- > Note: If you face any error, close the previous open Visual Studio Code and reopen it and try to run the previous command again.
+ > Note: If your getting error, close the visual studio code and reopen it and try to run the command once again.

 1. Close the integrated terminal.